BUS 7002. Leadership Training - BLUM. 0.0 Hours. Class-440.0. Clinical-0.0. Lab-0.0. Work-0.0

-Prepare to provide an organization with expertise of a certified Six Sigma Black Belt.
-Content is built on the American Society for Quality's Body of Knowledge.
-Black Belts lead cross-functional teams to carry out improvement projects, implement tools of Six Sigma and provide statistical expertise for project teams.
+Prepare to provide an organization with the expertise of a certified Lean Six Sigma Black Belt.
+Course content is built on the American Society for Quality's Body of Knowledge and can assist students in preparing for ASQ certification exam.
+Black belts lead cross-functional teams to carry out improvement projects, implement tools of Six Sigma and provide statistical expertise for project teams.

 BUS 7436.
 Lean Six Sigma Executive Overview Course.
 0.0 Hours.
 Class-440.0.
 Clinical-0.0.
 Lab-0.0.
 Work-0.0

 After successful completion of this course, participants will have an understanding of the Lean Six Sigma methodology.
 Participants will understand how Lean Six Sigma projects are selected, measured and monitored to ensure successful completion within an organization.

 BUS 7438.
 Celgard Six Sigma Yellow Belt.
 0.0 Hours.
 Class-440.0.
 Clinical-0.0.
 Lab-0.0.
 Work-0.0

 This class introduces some of the basic concepts of Lean Six Sigma.
 Using online modules, participants will learn tools that will help them identify waste, understand basic statistical concepts, assess process capability, interpret and use control charts, and organize and present data.
 This course is not intended to develop subject matter experts.